How To Use French Colors: Vocabulary & Agreement Rules

-French color names are rouge (red), jaune (yellow), bleu (blue), vert (green), orange (orange) blanc (white), noir (black) and gris (gray).
-The page covers rules for gender agreement for colors as well as a comprehensive list of lesser known and more specific colors.
+In a nutshell, the French color names are: Rouge (red), jaune (yellow), bleu (blue), vert (green), orange (orange) blanc (white), noir (black) and gris (gray).
+Keep reading to learn the gender agreement (masculine vs. feminine) rules for French colors as well as how to describe objects with colors in French.

 French colors: Grammatical rules